Elementor and Core Framework

 Conclusion

 The key drawback at the moment is that you can not assign global colors in Elementor as variables.
 Core Framework has an excellent tool for building a color pallet.
 I particularly like the ability to create multiple shades and tints for a color.
 Core Framework writes these out in the CSS as variables and I would really like to be able to refer to them when defining Elementor’s global colors so that they can be controlled from one place.
-But I am finding enough benefit from Core Framework to switch over to it for all my future projects.
+The new Elementor Editor v4 appears to allow custom colors to be assigned to variables so that should solve the problem.
+But I am finding enough benefit from Core Framework now to switch over to it for all my future projects.